Caraheacock/side-projects-club-chapter/readme.md

   - the `assets/scss` folder
   - the `.git` hidden file
   - the `.gitignore` hidden file
+  - this `readme.md`
 4. Within the WordPress admin interface, go to Appearance > Themes and activate the "Side Projects Club Chapter" theme.

 ---

 ### Creating Pages

-You can create simple pages, or if you would like to break your page into sections sections, select "Page Builder" from the templates dropdown.
+You can create simple pages, or if you would like to break your page into sections, select "Page Builder" from the templates dropdown.

 The page builder template will allow you to add and arrange different types of sections.
 The sections currently available are: